mikamautnerrohde/researchproject/rp-project-manual.md

 [Internal assessor](#internal-assessor-tasks) | <ul><li>Is located in same lab/research group as supervisor. <li>Holds a doctoral degree. <li>Can be same person as daily supervisor, as long requirements for both roles are met.</ul>|<ul><li>Grades experimental work, presentation and final report.</ul>
 [External assessor](#external-assessor-tasks) (also: co-assessor) | <ul><li>Holds a doctoral degree. <li>Must have relevant domain knowledge to assess the final report (e.g. on the methodology or research topic). </ul> | <ul><li>Grades final report.</li></ul>
 [Examiner](#examiner-tasks) | <ul><li>This is a label placed on either the internal assessor or the external assessor. <li>Must be employed at UvA (note: AMC counts as UvA). <li>Must hold doctoral degree.</ul> | <ul><li>Reviews and approves project proposal.</li><li>Submits the final grade.<li>Guarantees validity of the grade.</li></ul>

+**Note for students:** when registering your project on Datanose, you will be asked to list an assessor and an examiner.
+Please enter the person who has the role Examiner as examiner.
+You can list the other assessor as assessor.

 ## Phases of the Research Project